ElifBurcuA/Automatic-License-Plate-Recognition/README.md

 | Learning Rate | 0.0005 |

-#### Conclusion
+### Conclusion
 By using the deep learning model, license plate regions were found in the vehicle images, respectively, and the plate was converted to text.
-In addition, a database system was created and a web application was developed to be used by security personnel.
+In addition, a database system was created and a web application was developed.